Local History in the Howe of Cromar, Aberdeenshire

 We publish a well regarded annual magazine on local history called “Echoes from Cromar’s Past”.
 For details of how to download articles, submit relevant material to the editor, or buy back copies, see our Publications.
 We also publish guides to history walks in Cromar.
 You can find them at the Tarland village noticeboard or go to our History Walks page.

 We undertake projects from time to time, identified and led by members of the Group.
-Our ongoing project is to put our archives on line but our most recent project is to capture the experiences of Cromar residents during the Covid19 epidemic.
+Our on-going project is to digitise our archive and publish it on line.
+Our most recent project has been to capture the experiences of Cromar residents during the Covid19 epidemic.
 See our Chronicles page.